Transitional Care Management: Features, Benefits, and Getting Started

-CMS requires the provision of non-face-to-face services to the patient, unless you determine that they are not medically indicated or needed.
+Medicare requires the provision of non-face-to-face services to the patient unless you determine that they are not medically indicated or needed.
 Your clinical staff can also provide certain non-face-to-face services under your direction.

-- Interact with healthcare professionals and/or care team members who will take responsibility for supporting care of the patient's problems
+- Interaction with healthcare professionals and/or care team members who will take responsibility for supporting the care of the patient's problems

-- Provide education to necessary care team members
+- Providing education to necessary care team members

-- Establish referrals and arrange for community resources (as needed)
+- Establishing referrals and arranging for community resources (as needed)

-- Support scheduling activities for required follow-ups with necessary providers/services
+- Scheduling activities for required follow-ups with necessary providers/services

-Identify and communicate with necessary agencies, health resources and community services
+- Identifying and communicating with necessary agencies, health resources, and community services

-- Educate necessary care team members in areas including self-management, independent living and ADL's
+- Educating necessary care team members in areas including self-management, independent living, and ADL's

-- Assess/Support treatment regimen adherence, including medication management
+- Assess/supporting treatment regimen adherence, including medication management

-- Assist patients and/or non-clinical care team members in accessing care services
+- Assisting patients and/or non-clinical care team members in accessing care services

-Finally, CMS requires you to provide one face-to-face visit within certain timeframes.
-CMS uses two Current Procedural Terminology (CPT) codes to:
+Finally, Medicare requires that you provide one face-to-face visit within certain timeframes.
+Medicare utilizes two Current Procedural Terminology (CPT) codes for billing.